 Ski Resort Facilities & Activities

-Hirafu Ski Resort and Hirafu Village pretty much have whatever amenities and services you may be looking for, including snowboard and ski rentals, snowsports schools, child care, on-mountain eateries, and even the all-elusive international ATMs.
+Niseko Hirafu Ski Resort and Hirafu Village pretty much have whatever amenities and services you may be looking for, including snowboard and ski rentals, snowsports schools, on-mountain eateries, and even the all-elusive international ATMs.
 See the

 Niseko facilities page for more information.

-Niseko Hirafu also offers lots of activities including ski tours, onsen and day spas.
+Niseko Hirafu also offers lots of activities including day spas and ski tours.
 See the

 Niseko activities page for more information.